 Photo credits top to bottom: Museum aan de ©Stroomquerbeet, River Leie, colored houses and Belfry tower in Ghent, Belgium ©KavalenkavaVolha, Dinant Belgium iStock ©VanderWolf-Images, Spa, Belgium ©Flavio Vallenari, Kusttram ©Marc Ryckaert, CC0 Creative Commons.

-Cheap European train tickets and how to find them
+Cheap European train tickets

-There are cheap European train tickets out there, but there's a certain knack to finding them!
+There are cheap European train tickets out there, but there's a certain knack to finding them.
 It's just a matter of knowing where, and crucially when to look.
 We share our tips on how to find the best European train bargains.

 Art in transit: train station art